 Before taking SINGULAIR, tell your healthcare provider if you:

 - are allergic to aspirin

 - have phenylketonuria.
 SINGULAIR chewable tablets contain aspartame, a source of phenylalanine

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-If you are pregnant or plan to become pregnant, SINGULAIR may not be right for you.
-If you become pregnant while taking SINGULAIR, talk to your healthcare provider about reporting your pregnancy to the Pregnancy Registry for SINGULAIR, or you can enroll in this registry by calling 1-800-986-8999.
+Talk to your doctor if you are pregnant or plan to become pregnant, as SINGULAIR may not be right for you.

 - are breast-feeding or plan to breast-feed.
 It is not known if SINGULAIR passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while taking SINGULAIR.